 The Institute of Museum and Library Services is the primary source of federal support for the nation’s libraries and museums.
 IMLS advances, supports, and empowers America’s museums, libraries, and related organizations through grantmaking, research, and policy development.
 IMLS envisions a nation where museums and libraries work together to transform the lives of individuals and communities.
 To learn more, visit IMLS and follow IMLS on Facebook and Twitter.

+More years will be added as funding permits.
 Thank you to the Call Publisher for granting copyright permissions and to the Call Editor and journalists in reporting local news and preserving the history of Northern Rhode Island.
 The Library Director and staff work diligently to provide exceptional, personalized service and resources to the communities seeking access to the world of information.
 The library’s mission is to build community connections and connect people and resources, both virtually and in-person.